arthur-stat/onebot-springboot/README.md

 # onebot-springboot
-A OneBot v11 protocol backend implemented in Java with Spring Boot 3.
+A OneBot v11 protocol backend framework implemented in Java with Spring Boot 3.

 Please modify the `application.yaml` as needed before starting the project.